-But, as we have already seen in section 2.1, not many actors are aware of the potential force and power of ICT and internet access.
-By our analysis, we have obtained an insight, into the broader themes, actors (or groups of actors) use to express concerns on their neighbourhood and social cohesion.
-We have gained a notion which arguments and frames they use in doing so and how other, subsequent actors respond to this.
-And we have shown that internet access in itself, is not a topic or issue, most people are to be interested in.
+But, as we have already seen in section 2.1, not many participants were aware of the potential force and power of ICT and Internet access.
+By our analysis, we have obtained an insight into the broader themes people (or groups of people) use to express concerns on their neighbourhood and social cohesion.
+We have gained a notion of which arguments and frames they use in doing so and how other people respond to this.
+And we have shown that Internet access in itself is not a topic or issue in which most people are interested.

-The results of the longitudinal media analysis are valid in themselves, but also serve as the basis for the next study step, the discursive analysis.
-The theme descriptions provide crucial context on the development that such themes have undergone and the arguments and actors appearing in the case.

 4.2 Results of the discourse analysis In addition to the macro-level quantitative online analysis, we zoom in on a more detailed micro-level to study language use through discourse analysis.
-After extensive examining of the data, four recurring patterns were identified that reveal the current discourse about high speed internet at a local level in remote rural areas.
+After extensive examining of the data, we identified four recurring patterns that reveal the current discourse about high-speed Internet at a local level in remote rural areas.
 The four identified patterns are:

-The current internet connection is sufficient but may be faster
+The current Internet connection is sufficient but may be faster.

-The current internet connection is unacceptable
+The current Internet connection is unacceptable.

-There is a lack of confidence in the governments
+There is a lack of confidence in the governments.

-Financing is the responsibility of governments and large companies
+Financing is the responsibility of governments and large companies.

-Each pattern will be described below and illustrated by fragments.
+Each pattern will be described below and illustrated by fragments, in which I represents the interviewer and R the respondent.

 4.2.1.
-The current internet connection is sufficient but may be faster
+The current Internet connection is sufficient but may be faster

-The first pattern that is identified shows how residents of the remote rural areas do not seem to present a pressing need for higher speed internet.
-Their current internet connection is fine the way it is.
-Surely it can always become faster, but this will develop in the future.
-At the same time, they do not present themselves ‘against’ the installation of high speed internet, rather it is not presented as an urgent matter in their daily lives.
+The first pattern identified shows how residents of the remote rural areas do not present a pressing need for higher-speed Internet.
+Their current Internet connection is fine the way it is.
+At the same time, they do not present themselves as being opposed to the installation of high-speed Internet, rather it is not presented as an urgent matter in their daily lives.
 Fragment 1 illustrates this pattern:

-Fragment 1
+Fragment 1 (I: interviewer, R: respondent)

 R: So yes I think that we are falling behind but maybe we are also a bit spoiled because all in